thoughtbot/maintaining-open-source-projects/book/02-community.md

 # Community

-An active community is the most valuable asset for an open source project.
-If the community is also big it can be hard to keep organized and keep up with, but following certain practices will help you maintain a healthy signal-to-noise ratio across the wires.
+An active community is the most valuable asset for an open source project, but, like code itself, it can also be its biggest liability.
+A community that grows quickly can get out of hand, making it harder for you to keep organized and keep up with.
+Questions and feature requests will start queueing up, and while you participate in a thread you lose track of what is being discussed in the next one, where soon they will start demanding your attention.

-## Communication
+In this chapter we describe practices that will help maintain a healthy signal-to-noise ratio across the wires, while keeping everyone’s expectations in check.

-Communication is vital.
-Think about an open source project where the last question remains unanswered for weeks in the issue tracker, and you can’t find any activity in the public profiles of the maintainers.
-You find yourself on a dead-end street.
-Nothing happens here, and there is no indication that anything will happen soon.
-You would leave in search of greener pastures.
-As maintainers we’ll want to avoid conveying that feeling to keep the userbase centralized.
+## Communication channels

-Communication, even if to only say “I don’t have the time right now, hopefully next week”, keeps things moving.
-It shows you care about feedback, you keep the project in mind, and you are honest about availability.
-Keep the channel always open, even when you can’t invest enough time in the project.
-It goes a long way into building a trusting community.
+Let’s think of an open source project where the last question remains unanswered for weeks in the issue tracker.
+You think how else can you contact people who respond for the project and search for maintainers’ public profiles, but find no activity either.
+You find yourself on a dead-end street, nothing is happening and there is no indication that anything will happen soon.
+You would leave this place in search of greener pastures, trying to find another project that, even if’s not as useful for you as this one, has an active community sustaining it.

-The following communication channels are available, each fulfilling a different
+As maintainers we want to avoid this feeling of abandonment.
+Communication is vital to keep air fresh , even if to say only “I don’t have the time right now, hopefully next week”.
+It shows you keep the project in mind, you care about feedback, and you are honest about availability.
+Keep the channel always open, even when you can’t invest enough time to move forward any issue that’s being treated.
+It goes a long way into building a community who trusts you and your project.

-purpose:
+There’s different communication channels for different needs:

 * **Issue trackers** for concrete tasks that need to be done on the source, such as: tracking software bugs; documenting desired features; and making